BashGui/easybashgui/docs/install.md

 directions:

-* **Minimalist people should depends on coreutils!** we used some command like `wc`, `type`, `cut` and `bash` and we reliles on their important features that `busybox` neither `dash`/`sh` can provide it!
+* **Minimalist people should depends on coreutils!** we used some command like `wc`, `type`, `cut` and `bash` and we relies on their important features that `busybox` neither `dash`/`sh` can provide it!
-* **backends (frontends) are not dependencies, but dialog it is!**, we are aware that we need a backend, but dialog is the backend that must be placed as a dependency, but since not only does whiptail depend on a library separate from its own but it has fewer functionalities in itself, dialog is by far compatible with everything created since the beginning of times.
+* **backends (frontends) are not dependencies, but (c)dialog it is!**, we are aware that we need a backend, but "dialog" is the backend that must be placed as a dependency, but since not only does "whiptail" depend on a library separate from its own but it has fewer functionalities in itself, "dialog" is by far compatible with everything created since the beginning of times.
-* **dont recommends any backend (frontend), its not necesary!**, no so much package managers have the suggestion part like debian, but please dont recommends any backend, the EBG must use the already provided and present in your env! your project that will inplement EBG will manage those depends and recommends!
+* **don't recommend any backend (frontend), it's not necessary!**, not so much package managers have the suggestion part like Debian, but please don't recommend any backend, the EBG must use the already provided one and present in your env ! your project that will inplement EBG will manage those depends and recommends!
 * **follows installation paths** the EBG does not put any file outside of the right place, so please dont change anything!
-* **none of the requirements are build requirements!** yeah, EBG its fully runtime script!
+* **none of the requirements are build requirements!** yeah, EBG it's fully runtime script!